PhD Mari Moora

 My research is part of the targeted financing grant ‘The role of arbuscular mycorrhiza (AM) in shaping plant community patterns and plant interactions’ (1.01.2014−31.12.2019), being also the member of the centre of excellence Ecolchange.
 See my CV with full publication list in Estonian Research Portal.

-I am supervising doctoral student Maret Gerz and master student Triin Kiik.
+I am supervising doctoral student Maret Gerz and co-supervising doctoral student Daniela Leon Velandia.

 - Gerz, M., Bueno, C.G., Zobel, M., Moora, M. 2016.
 Plant community mycorrhization in temperate forests and grasslands: relations with edaphic properties and plant diversity.
 Journal of Vegetation Science 27:89−99.